dtcc-platform/dtcc-builder/README.md

     X0 = x-coordinate of new origin
     Y0 = y-coordinate of new origin

-Height maps, city models and meshes are generated for a square domain with coordinates relative to the new origin specified by `X0` and `Y0`.
+Height maps, city models and meshes are generated for a rectangular domain with coordinates relative to the new origin specified by `X0` and `Y0`.

     XMin = x-coordinate for lower left corner
     YMin = y-coordinate for lower left corner